code-roller/code-roller-bot/README.md

-# code-roller.github.io
+# The code-roller website

-The official code-roller website
+The official website of the code-roller organization